 PhD Education, University of Auckland (2013).
 Masters of Education (1st Class Honours), University of Auckland (2009).
 Bachelor of Arts (Hons) English and Philosophy, University of Waikato (1989).
 Diploma of Teaching (Secondary), Auckland College of Education (1994).

-Aaron Wilson is a senior lecturer and Associate Head of School (Research) in the School of Curriculum and Pedagogy, and an Associate Director of the Woolf Fisher Research Centre.
+Aaron Wilson is Associate Dean (Research) for the Faculty of Education and Social Work, a senior literacy lecturer in the School of Curriculum and Pedagogy, and an Associate Director of the Woolf Fisher Research Centre.
 His research interests are in interventions to address disparities in education, disciplinary literacy teaching in secondary schools, subject English, learning in digital learning environments and teacher professional development.
 Aaron led the literacy strand of the Starpath project since 2011 and was the Principal Investigator and National Coordinator for the Secondary Literacy Project 2009-11.

 Before joining Woolf Fisher at the beginning of 2008, Aaron was Team Leader of Secondary Literacy at Team Solutions and Head of English and Assistant Principal at Aorere College.

 Talk about Text (Principal Investigator).
 This design-research project seeks to identify and change patterns of talk about texts in secondary English, health/physical education, and science classrooms in two low decile high schools.
 The project is funded by a $200,000 grant from the Teaching and Learning Research Inititative (TLRI). http://www.tlri.org.nz/tlri-research/research-completed/school-sector/talking-about-text-changing-patterns-discourse-low